 7. Arc de Triomphe credits the individuals

-Less important victories are inscribed on the inside walls.
+Less important victories are inscribed on the inside walls of the Parisian monument.
 These walls also document the names of 558 Generals.

 If the name of the General is underlined, it means he died in the battle.